 Boost Your Retirement Fund With The Supplementary Retirement Scheme (SRS)

 If you live in Singapore, you’ve probably heard a gazillion times that it’s never too early to start planning and saving for retirement.
-It’s not surprising since a survey by HSBC found that seven out of 10 people working in Singapore above the age of 45 would like to retire within the next five years.

 What is the SRS?

 The Supplementary Retirement Scheme is a scheme available to Singaporeans and residents to help them save for retirement.
 This is a supplement to the Central Provident Fund (CPF), but is completely voluntary.

 You can decide how much you want to contribute to the SRS, though there is a cap.
 The money is meant for retirement, and you can use it to buy various investment instruments.

 How to open an SRS account

 You can open an SRS account by contacting any of the three banks below.